senpAi95/Design-Patterns/Design-Pattern/src/com/designpatterns/behavioral/README.md

 * use of other patterns.
 * Adding new variant requires change in all variants of that class.
 * specific case.

+# Mediator Pattern

+* It defines how objects interact with one another without defining them explicitly.
+* Object decoupling, it only has reference to mediator.
+* More specific.
+* Simplified communication.

+When to use?
+* Loose coupling with objects.
+* Set of well defined objects.
+* Reusable components.
+* like a Hub/Router.
+* Examples: Java.util.Timer, java.lang.reflecct.Method#invoke()

+Design

+* Interface based.
+* Concrete class.
+* Minimizes inheritance.
+* Mediator knows about colleagues.
+* Mediator, ConcreteMediator.

+Pitfalls

+* Not to create a Deity object.
+* Limits subclassing.
+* over or with Command.
+* Mediator Complexity.